J-Paul0815/SmartHome/Projects/Vicki_helper_scripts/readme.md

 ### Decoder FW 4.6

-New Decoder (not Offiziel) with the new functions
+New Decoder (not official) with the new functions